kurniawano/ictpsp.github.io/_Notes/Nested_List.md

  100]
 ```

 Python will basically just add the `int` item as the last element in the list.
 Recall that Python allows multiple data types in a single list.
 However, when you run this code using `mypy`, it will throw an error.
-The reason is that previously, we annotated `month_steps` as `List[List[int]]`.
+The reason is that previously, we annotated `month_steps` as `list[list[int]]`.
 Try running the file `month_steps_error.py` inside `lesson08` folder with `mypy` and check the error message.

 ```
 $ mypy month_steps_error.py